isri-aist/CALL-M_core/README.md

 ## Set_up
 ### to execute ros2 workspaces:
-(directories with src folder and no CmakeList)
+(directories with src folder and no CmakeList, 'robot_ws_ros2')
 ```
-colcon build
+colcon build --symlink-install
 ```
 ### to execute Cmake projects:
-(directories with src folder and CmakeList)
+(directories with src folder and CmakeList like 'Tests_programs')
 ```
 mkdir build
 cd build